-The rate of the second type of reactions is known to be non-zero in the presence of external magnetic fields.
+The rate of the reactions of the second type is known to be non-zero in the presence of external magnetic fields.
 An evaluation based on magnetohydrodynamics (MHD) reads \cite{Joyce:1997uy,Giovannini:1997eg} $\Gamma_{anom}=\frac{12 \alpha^2}{\pi^2\sigma} \frac{B^2}{T^2}$, where $\sigma\propto T/\alpha$ is the conductivity of the plasma.
 This estimate accounts only for the fluctuations of the electromagnetic field on the scales larger than the mean free path of the particles in the plasma.
-The recent lattice simulations \cite{Figueroa:2017hun,Figueroa:2019jsi} incorporating the short scale fluctuations indicated that the actual rate has the same parametric dependence on the magnetic field and the fine-structure constant $\alpha$, but is larger by a factor of 10.
+The recent lattice simulations \cite{Figueroa:2017hun,Figueroa:2019jsi} incorporating the short-scale fluctuations indicated that the actual rate has the same parametric dependence on the magnetic field and the fine-structure constant $\alpha$, but is larger by a factor of 10.
 It is not excluded that the non-perturbative processes can occur even in the absence of the magnetic fields (see the discussion in \cite{Figueroa:2017hun}) with the rate of the order of $\alpha^6 T$.
-These processes are of the similar nature as the weak SU(2) sphaleron processes\footnote{The importance of accounting for fluctuations of Abelian U(1) field in anomalous processes was also stressed in \cite{Long:2013tha}.}.
+These processes are of a similar nature to the weak SU(2) sphaleron processes\footnote{The importance of accounting for fluctuations of Abelian U(1) field in anomalous processes was also stressed in \cite{Long:2013tha}.}.